holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_abstraction/01_the_art_of_abstraction/lesson_plan.md

 - Reflect
     - What did we talk about last class?
     - What are functions?
+    - Volunteer to show their version of race car game
+        - Keep it short
 - What is abstraction?
+    - Definition: "removing unnecessary detail"
+    - Ability gained around grades 6 - 8
+    - Where do we see abstraction?
+        - Functions!
 - Discussion: begin with a brief discussion about art
     - Ask the students if they know what abstract art is
     - Why did art get weird in the late 1800's?
         - Previously about capturing all possible details (as lifelike as possible)
-        - Once camera invented, needed to go in a new direction
+        - Once camera invented, things got weird
             - Camera invented in 1839
+            - Anyone could create super realistic images
+            - What was the point of art?
         - One direction was abstract art
         - Painters tried to capture the essence of an idea
         - Let everything else fall away